HappyLabz/happylabz.github.io/TEST/ShortBulldog001_TEST_Bias_Switch.md

 </details>

+## STOPLOSS OF 2

 ### Test Eight
-* Sell when the price hits the lower line of the 20p 1std bollinger
+* Sell when price hits the middle line of the 20p bollinger
 * Stoploss is -2 points
 * Results:
 ```